chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 More transactional benchmarks are available beyond Lee - such as [Stanford's STAMP suite](https://github.com/chrisseaton/stamp), written in C, which includes a variant of Lee called Labyrinth.
 We could possibly port all of these to Ruby.

-## Performance
+## Appendix: Sequential performance

 It's too early to measure the performance of the Ruby STM implementation itself yet, as it's only a proof-of-concept implementation and I'm sure it will be refined further.
-But the sequential version of Lee does make an interesting Ruby benchmark as well - it's producing a real result using an industrial algorithm and it takes a long time to run.
+But the sequential version of Lee does make an interesting Ruby benchmark on its own as well - it's producing a real result using an industrial algorithm and it takes a long time to run.
 I compared the performance of it on several Ruby implementations.

 `i/s` means iterations per second (board solves per second) so higher is better.
 Relative speed is relative to MRI 2.7.2 without a JIT.